Sátántangó: Plot

 The morning before the Doctor left his house, Estike is tricked by her older brother Sanyi into planting a "money tree" in the forest.
 She tortures and poisons her cat to death, and carries its corpse to the money tree, finding it dug up by her brother who has reclaimed the money.
 Marauding through the woods, the girl approaches the local tavern and peers through its window, where most of the villagers dance to accordion music, unaware of the peeping child.
 Afterwards, she encounters the Doctor and retreats into an abandoned ruin, fatally poisoning herself with the feeling that every movement of the world is preordained.

 The following day, Irimiás arrives at the village while Estike's funeral is being held.
-Irimiás tells the villagers they were all guilty of Estike's death and talks most of them into handing him all their money in order to start a new collective in a near-by estate.
+Irimiás tells the villagers they were all guilty of Estike's death and talks most of them into handing him all their money in order to start a new collective in a nearby estate.
 The villagers (excepting the publican, Sanyi's family and the Doctor) walk together, wheeling their few belongings to a distant abandoned mansion where they lie down to sleep, whereupon the narrator describes the dreams each of them has.
 Meanwhile, Irimiás, Sanyi and Petrina are walking when Irimiás drops to his knees while hearing once again the mysterious drone as the fog lifts from the ruin where Estike died.
-They later meet with an accomplice in a near-by town to acquire a large amount of explosives, for reasons never explicitly explained.
+They later meet with an accomplice in a nearby town to acquire a large amount of explosives, for reasons never explicitly explained.

 The next morning, when Irimiás is late, the villagers decide that they have been duped by Irimiás, and fight among themselves.
-Schmidt and Kráner (János Derzsi) accuse Futaki of having led them into this trap and demand that he return their money.
+Schmidt and Kráner accuse Futaki of having led them into this trap and demand that he return their money.
 As they beat him up, Irimiás arrives, scolds them for their squabbling and tells them that his plan to establish a new farm has been delayed by the authorities and that their only hope is to scatter around the country for an unspecified amount of time.
 Kráner demands that Irimiás give their money back.
 Irimiás does so, but expresses his disappointment at their lack of trust and unreliability, shaming Kráner into once more giving his money to him.
 Irimiás, Petrina and Sanyi drive the villagers and their belongings by truck to the city, where Irimiás assigns the Schmidts, the Kráners and the Halicses different towns and different tasks, gives them each 1,000 forints and dismisses them.
 Futaki, however, tells Irimiás that he would rather find a job as a watchman, takes his thousand forints and leaves on his own.
 The fate of the headmaster remains unclear.